The stacked bar chart allows you to compare multiple measures through horizontally stacked bars.

 A single value is stored in this type of parameter.

-in any textbox (minimum, maximum, and interval).
+Click on the axis range settings dialog and enter @ in any textbox (minimum, maximum, and interval).
 Select the parameter value (Only number type parameter values are allowed).

 Now, the parameter value is reflected on the chart axis.